Manthan-Asher/Tic-Tac-Toe/README.md

 - I ran the monkey tool successfully for 2500, 5000, and 10000 iterations.
 The app did not crash on any run.

 ## Hosting the App

+App is hosted on firebase and uses realtime database.
+To run the app simply clone the repo and run using android studio.

 ## Time taken